sokolicA/personal_website_old/content/authors/admin/_index.md

 title: Andrej Sokolič
 ---

-Aspiring data scientist with broad range of interest that includes creating statistical models to assess the dependencies between factors of interest and to forecast new or future data;
+Aspiring data scientist with a wide range of interests that include using statistical models to assess the associations between attributes and to forecast new or future data;
-creating data products such as automated and dynamic reports that allow the end user a deeper understanding of the presented data.
+creating data products such as automated and interactive reports that allow the end user a deeper understanding of the collected data.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "https://github.com/sokolicA/datadrivencv/raw/master/02_Report/cv_en.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "https://github.com/sokolicA/CV/raw/master/02_Report/cv_en.pdf" "newtab" >}}resumé{{< /staticref >}}.